 - – Guided tour of public areas of your chosen ship

-- – Three course lunch inclusive of wine and coffee
+- – Three-course lunch inclusive of wine and coffee

 - – Exclusive ship visitor offer

-We arrived at the Ocean Terminal at 9:45 and found it to be very busy with passengers disembarking from the transatlantic cruise which the ship had just completed, we gradually worked our way against the tide of people leaving the terminal until we eventually made our way upstairs to check in and wait for our tour to begin.
+We arrived at the Ocean Terminal at 9:45 and found it to be very busy with passengers disembarking from the transatlantic cruise that the ship had just completed, we gradually worked our way against the tide of people leaving the terminal until we eventually made our way upstairs to check in and wait for our tour to begin.
 I was surprised to see there were around another 80 or so others doing the tour today and while we were waiting to board everybody was split up into groups of 10 which made it nice and easy to navigate the ship.
-Once on-board we were shown into the Grand Lobby and given a brief run down on what we could expect to see on today’s tour.
+Once on board we were shown into the Grand Lobby and given a brief rundown on what we could expect to see on today’s tour.
 First impressions were that this area wasn’t as big as I was expecting considering it is Cunard’s flagship and I actually felt a little underwhelmed by the space.
 I had expected something much grander and spacious but it felt no bigger than the atrium on the much smaller ms Rotterdam we saw a few weeks ago on our previous ship visit.

 We started our tour proper with a look inside the ships theatre which is called the Royal Court Theatre, it has a very traditional feel and look to it and again wasn’t as big as I had anticipated it to be on a ship of this size.